Company Halloween Party

 I know this idea sounds messy and complicated but bear with me.
 Agreed, carving pumpkins in the office might not be the best course of action.
 However, ask people to carve them at home and bring them in!
 On the day of the party, everyone can display their pumpkins and people can vote on them.
 Whoever gets the most votes wins a prize!
 If this is too challenging or unfeasible, you can buy plastic pumpkins and people can decorate them during the party.
 You do not have to turn this into a competition, but you can if you want to!

-Idea 4: Luncheon with Activities and Conversation
+Idea 4: Luncheon With Activities and Conversation

-While all of the previous ideas include lunch, this idea is for the minimalist.
+While all of the previous ideas can include lunch, this idea is for the minimalist.
 Host a catered luncheon, set up some tables, ask people to bring in drinks (of the non-alcoholic variety) and/or snacks (chips, cookies, etc).
 Prior to the luncheon, decorate to give it a Halloween feel.
 Orange plates and napkins, spiderwebs, and some skulls and pumpkins scattered around the lunch area (or the whole office) would really spread the spooky vibe.
 This idea can incorporate the pumpkin decorating and costume contest.
 You could make this be a way for team members to get together and help decorate.
 The main point of the company Halloween party is to get everyone together for a non-work connection.
 So flex your creative muscles and do what feels right!
 This idea is simple, yet can be a lot of fun and a great break from the mundane work week.

 Idea 5: Team Up to Perform Halloween Skits